RMIT-SEPT/majorproject-2-thurs-18-30-5/README.md

 #### Deploy
 In order to enable CICD, the project will need to be setup with CircleCI:
-- initalise project with CircleCI
+- initialise project with CircleCI

 In order to deploy the frontend AWS resources will need to be configured ([Guide](https://www.bogotobogo.com/DevOps/DevOps-ECS-ECR.php)):
 - creata a new ECR for the frontend project